SoftwareSeniPT/spotzer-codex/markdowns/workflows.md

 * Developer will work on the feedback
 * QA will check the feedback work, and assign to developer if it’s not done and assign to PM when done
 * PM will deliver the project with updated changes to Spotzer.

-Note: At this point in time SoftwareSeni will classify the site as complete for billing purposes.
+>**Note:** At this point in time SoftwareSeni will classify the site as complete for billing purposes.
 See procedure on next page.
-{tip:title=Helpful Hint\}The tip.{tip}